syntevo/docs/src/SmartGit/Manual/GitConcepts/Commits.md

 Hence, a commit is not just a set of changes; due to its fixed location in the commit graph, it also represents a unique repository state.

 > <sup>1</sup> It is possible for a git repository to contain more than one root commit (`git checkout --orphan`) and therefore contain multiple unrelated commit graphs.
-> The wisdom of having more than on root commit needs to be balanced against creating separate repositories for each project.
+> The wisdom of having more than one root commit needs to be balanced against creating separate repositories for each project.

 Therefore: